For the best experience, ExpressionEngine requires:

 - Point your web browser to the folder.
 For example:

 Okay, The Bare Minimums¶

-If you are stuck in an older environment, ExpressionEngine can run on PHP 5.4.0+ with 32M of memory, and MySQL 5.5.3+.
+If you are stuck in an older environment, ExpressionEngine can run on PHP 5.6.0+ with 32M of memory, and MySQL 5.5.3+.
 PHP-FPM is also optional, but tends to handily outperform mod_php.
 That said, running older versions not only hurts performance—increasing the cost of your website—but also puts your site at risk of security vulnerabilities.
-The PHP Group stopped providing security patches for PHP 5.5 on July 21, 2016, and even 5.6 only has security support until December 31, 2018.
+The PHP Group will only provide security support for PHP 5.6 until December 31, 2018.
 Oracle will also cease providing security support for MySQL 5.5 at the same time.

 Why not save yourself the worry and hassle, enjoy a faster and more secure site that costs less to maintain, and upgrade now?
 Here’s an email you can send to your host if they need a little nudge:

 Hey there!
 I'm running the PHP/MySQL based content management system ExpressionEngine, and would like to make sure it's speedy, secure, and making the most efficient use of the resources available on my server.
 Could I speak with someone about moving to an environment that has PHP 7+ and MySQL 5.6+?
 If they are available, I'd love to use PHP-FPM to implement PHP, and Percona as a drop-in replacement for MySQL, too.
 Thanks!